aedenthorn/StardewValleyMods/StardewRPG/README.md

 =

 - Skill experience isn't applied to the given skill
-- Character level adds a single skill point to be added by the player
+- Character level adds a single skill point to be assigned to a skill by the player

 **Tool Skill Requirements**